Kumaresan Aramugam: Education

 He is from Batu Gajah, Perak.
 He studied in SMK Sultan Yussuf and got his Bachelor of Management degree from Universiti Sains Malaysia.

 When he was studying in USM, he was active in campus activities and was the Director of Publicity of USM Indian Cultural Association.
-He was also an intern staff in the office of Sim Tze Tzin, Member of Parliament for Bayan Baru.
+He was interned at the office of Sim Tze Tzin, Member of Parliament for Bayan Baru.

-Participation in NGO
+Early career

-He was given the role of coordinator of PKR Citizenship Program in Penang.
-Together with N. Surendran, a humanitarian lawyer, he had established a task force to help stateless people and children to get their citizenship and to get to school in Penang.
-He was the Chairman of Malaysia Indian Youth Council and the Chairman of Hindu Youth Organisation Bayan Baru.
+He was given the role of coordinator of the PKR Citizenship Program in Penang.
+Together with lawyer N. Surendran, he established a task force to help stateless people and children to get their citizenship and to get to school in Penang.
+He also served the Chairman of Malaysia Indian Youth Council and the Chairman of Hindu Youth Organisation in Bayan Baru.

-Political career

-He was a member of Penang Island City Council for four terms from 2014 to 2018 and was the youngest member of PKR.
-He is currently the Vice President of PKR Penang State Leadership Council and Chief of AMK of Bayan Baru branch.
-He was the Secretary of PKR Bayan Baru branch from 2013 to 2018 and Member of Executive council of National AMK from 2014 to 2018.
+He then was appointed as a member of Penang Island City Council for four terms from 2014 to 2018.
+He is currently the Vice President of PKR Penang State Leadership Council and Chief of PKR Bayan Baru Youth wing.
+He was the Secretary of PKR Bayan Baru branch from 2013 to 2018 and a member of the PKR Youth Executive council at national level from 2014 to 2018.

-Member of the Penang State Legislative Assembly (since 2018)

-2018 state election
+State assemblyman

-In the 2018 Penang state election, PH nominated Kumaresan to contest for the Batu Uban state seat, and he won the seat.
-He was also elected to the Penang State Legislative Assembly as the Batu Uban MLA for the first term after defeating H'ng Chee Wey of BN, Vikneswaran Muniandy of PAS, Teoh Kok Siang of MUP, and Teoh Kean Liang of PFP by a majority of 17,273 votes.
+In the 2018 Penang state election, Kumaresan was selected to contest the Batu Uban state seat.
+He was elected to the Penang State Legislative Assembly as the Batu Uban MLA for the first term after defeating H'ng Chee Wey of BN, Vikneswaran Muniandy of PAS, Teoh Kok Siang of MUP, and Teoh Kean Liang of PFP by a majority of 17,273 votes.

-2023 state election
+In March 2021, he lodged a police report after a social media user threatened to kill him, claiming that Kumaresan and his party were not doing enough to help the people.

-Kumaresan was nominated again to contest in the 2023 Penang state election.
-He was elected to the Penang State Legislative Assembly as the Batu Uban MLA for the second term after defeating Mok Kok On of PN and Lee Kim Noor of MUDA.
-Despite this, he has to be elected with a very slightly reduced majority of 16,708.
+Kumaresan was nominated to defend his seat in the 2023 Penang state election.
+He was elected for a second term after defeating Mok Kok On of PN and Lee Kim Noor of MUDA.
+He had a slightly reduced majority of 16,708.

+In May 2025, he was vocal about his support for former MP Nurul Izzah Anwar to take over as PKR deputy president from incumbent Rafizi Ramli.
+The next year Kumaresan called for Rafizi to quit the party, saying that the defeated former leader had become arrogant and was undermining the party from within.